alxmsl/Cli/README.md

     php script.php --change=all -a  # option 'change' has string value 'all', and option 'aplly' has boolean value true php script.php --change=all     # option 'aplly' has boolean value false.
 It's not set

+If you use string values, that containing spaces, quote its

+    php script.php --change="all the world"

 You can create required options or not

     php script.php -s Test          # option 'script' is required